Bosch, GE, PTC

 The Asset Efficiency Testbed monitors, controls and optimizes the assets holistically taking into consideration operational, energy, maintenance, service, and information efficiency and enhance their performance utilization.
 The Asset Efficiency Testbed offers numerous benefits including: Condition Monitoring that helps in determining an optimal maintenance schedule, the reduction in downtime thus improving overall productivity of assets, reduction in capital and operational expenditures, and efficient energy utilization.

 Interested in learning more about the Asset Efficiency Testbed?
 Email us!

 - Blog: "Introducing the Asset Efficiency Testbed" - by Dr. Richard Soley, Executive Director, Industrial Internet Consortium

-- Video: The Asset Efficiency Testbed - Courtesy of Infosys
+- Video: The Asset Efficiency Testbed

 - "Industrial Internet Consortium Approves Asset Efficiency Testbed"